Klasmart-Engineering/klasmart-nodejs-logger/readme.md

 ### Logger

 #### Basic Setup
-To get a logging instance, use `withLogger` and pass in a label for the logger intance - generally this can be the file or classname, but can be any label that provides appropriate context for logs.
+To get a logging instance, use `withLogger` and pass in a label for the logger instance - generally this can be the file or class name, but can be any label that provides appropriate context for logs.

 ```
 import { withLogger } from 'kidsloop-nodejs-logger';